eunrcn/tp/docs/DeveloperGuide.md

 ## 9.3 Effort Required
 - Moderate effort required.
 - Working as a team allows to regulate and split the workload to ensure effort is optimal.
-- Some aspects of the project required greater efforts :
+- Some aspects of the project required greater efforts:
   - Documentation
   - Test cases
   - UI implementation